Eight Home Remedies for DIY (Do It Yourself) Cat Care

 For either easily constipated or diarrhea-prone dogs and cats, pumpkin can work wonders.
 Though it won’t always work, it’s a do-no-harm approach that anyone can try during the early stages of any gastrointestinal ailment.
 But here’s the thing: never let your cat suffer more than a day or two of mild symptoms before you talk to your vet.

 As with all home remedies, asking your vet before embarking on any of these projects will often save you a lot of hard work and bring much better results – faster.
-Remember, DIY is not always all its cut out to be.
+Remember, DIY is not always all it’s cut out to be.
 Approach with caution.